-When we use the IAM Touchstones and our abundance perspective in conversation, conflict becomes an opportunity to learn, grow, heal, and have fun.
+When we use the IAMX Touchstones and our abundance perspective in conversation, conflict becomes an opportunity to learn, grow, heal, and have fun.
 There is no formula or series of steps to use in the process; just use the practices we’ve described and get creative!

 Drama that includes emotionally charged conflict is one of the most difficult kinds of conversations to have and can be the most scary.
-I recommend using the IAM Relationship Touchstones as much as possible before this type of conflict, so you can bring your growing confidence and experience to the discussion.
+I recommend using the IAMX Relationship Touchstones as much as possible before this type of conflict, so you can bring your growing confidence and experience to the discussion.
 Remember to work through your triggers first as much as possible.

 It can be useful to keep in mind this quote from Rumi: